-The following is Senator Lugar's statement as delivered at the Nabucco Intergovernmental Signing Summit in Ankara.
+The following is Senator Lugar's statement as delivered at the Nabucco Inter-governmental Signing Summit in Ankara.
 He was introduced by Ambassador Richard Morningstar, U.S. Special Envoy for Eurasian Energy.

 Building strong partnerships on energy security in this region has been a priority for the United States government.
+It is a to the United States government.
 It is a testament to the strength of the U.S. commitment to energy security in this region that Secretary of State Clinton, with bipartisan support in Congress, has appointed an experienced diplomat to be a full-time representative on this issue.

 As we stand together today, we mark an event that will undergird a more prosperous, secure, and peaceful future for us all.
 One year ago, I traversed the proposed Nabucco pipeline route on a mission to encourage progress and cooperation.
 Many people doubted whether the political agreement that is being signed today could ever be achieved.
 The journey to this point has taken courage and visionary statesmanship by numerous leaders.
-I thank all who have labored to advance the Nabucco agreement.
-In particular, I Seven Heads of Government celebrated the Nabucco treaty congratulate our hosts, President Gul and Prime Minister Erdogan, fo their leadership.
+I thank all who have labored to advance the congratulate our hosts, President Gul and Prime Minister Erdogan, fo their leadership.